seetadev/EtherGlance/README.md

 # EtherGlance

-Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using a variety of key blockchain protocols, AWS ASDI OpenAQ and UCSC Genome Browser datasets and open source spreadsheet (EtherCalc) solutions.
+Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using a variety of key blockchain protocols, AWs Comprehend, Sagemaker, AWS ASDI OpenAQ and UCSC Genome Browser datasets and OSS spreadsheet (EtherCalc) solutions.

 AMAZON ASDI OpenAQ dataset initiative: Please visit https://github.com/seetadev/EtherGlance/tree/main/AWSASDImodule
 1. This project utilizes AirQualityQuotient (AQQ) Tool built using AMAZON ASDI OpenAQ dataset and maps it with anonymized radiology chest X Rays data on Orthanc PACS server for early detection of respiratory diseases and infections.